Step 10: Support your staff Managing staff redundancies

 Help staff find another job or training

-You must allow employees you've made redundant a reasonable amount of time off during their notice period to look for another job or to do training.
+You must allow employees you've made redundant to request a reasonable amount of time off during their notice period to look for another job or to arrange training.

 This applies if the employee has worked for you continuously for 2 years or more, including the notice period.